corsfix/docs/src/content/docs/dashboard/application.md

 description: Learn more about managing your applications in Corsfix dashboard.
 ---

-Once you're ready to use Corsfix with your production application, you'll need to add it in the dashboard.
+Once you're ready to use Corsfix in production, you'll need to add it in the dashboard.
 This guide will help you understand how to set up and configure your application.

 ## Adding a New Application